-Medical detox is the first step of drug rehab in Kansas City, but detoxing from drugs and alcohol comes with various symptoms.
+Medical detox is the first step of drug rehab in St. Louis, but detoxing from drugs and alcohol comes with various symptoms.
 While some symptoms are mild, symptoms such as withdrawal seizures can be life-threatening.
-Understanding how long do withdrawal symptoms last and how to deal with drug withdrawal can encourage recovery.
+Understanding how long withdrawal symptoms last and how to deal with drug withdrawal can encourage recovery.

 It can be easy when detoxing from drugs to have a recurrence of use.
 This often happens because of symptoms such as alcohol withdrawal shaking.
 However, finding an accredited detox facility can ease the potentially severe symptoms of withdrawal.